 Clive Christian's firm creates luxury custom kitchens and interiors as well as freestanding furniture, tableware, and other high end goods.

 Christian purchased the historic Crown Perfumery in 1999.
 One of their vintage scents inspired his first fragrance release under his own name, 1872 (named for the year Crown was established), which launched in 2001.
-In 2002, he discontinued the Crown line, but has continued to release new fragrances under the Clive Christian label, including No. 1 (advertised as “the world’s most expensive perfume”) and X.
+In 2002, he discontinued the Crown line, but has continued to release new fragrances under the Clive Christian label, including No. 1 (advertised as "the world's most expensive perfume") and X. In 2015, Clive Christian was acquired by EME Investments 5 Ltd; in 2019 they were acquired by Nichebox.

 Website: Clive Christian